-The motor is of the enclosed, four-pole, direct-current series-wound type, with two field coils A; is of the salient pole construction; and lies flat at the side of the compressor.
+The motor is of the enclosed, fourpole, direct-current series-wound type, with two field coils A; is of the salient pole construction; and lies flat at the side of the compressor.
 It has no outboard bearing, but has a long liberal bearing B extending into the concave rear end of the armature beyond its centre of gravity, and a smaller bearing C on the inner end of the shaft on the opposite side of the pinion D, so that the latter is not overhung.

-The field yoke E is of laminated softsteel, ensuring uniformity of section and minimum weight; the consequent poles are a part of the field yoke.
+The field yoke E is of soft steel; the consequent poles are a part of the field yoke.

-The pole pieces $\mathbf{F}$ are each held in place by two cap screws $\mathbf{G}$ , and are very easily removed.
+The pole pieces F are each held in place by two set screws G, and are very easily removed.